 24. Preparation and Attendance

 Directors are expected to attend Board meetings and meetings of Committees on which they serve, and to spend the time needed as necessary to prepare for such meetings and to properly discharge their responsibilities.
-All Board members are expected to attend the Company's Annual Meeting of Stockholders.
+All Board members are expected to attend the Company’s Annual Meeting of Stockholders absent an unavoidable conflict.

 25. Frequency and Length of Meetings

-The Board will determine the frequency of meetings, taking into consideration the recommendations of management and Board members.
-The Board believes that four to six regular meetings a year are appropriate, however, the Board and each Committee will meet as frequently as needed for the Directors to properly discharge their responsibilities.
-The Chairman of the Board will determine the place, time, and length of meetings and may, depending upon the circumstances, call additional Board meetings.
+The Board determines the frequency of meetings, taking into consideration the recommendations of management and Board members.
+The Board believes that four to six regular meetings a year are appropriate; however, the Board and each Committee meets as frequently as needed for the Directors to properly discharge their responsibilities.
+The Chairman of the Board determines the place, time, and length of meetings and may, depending upon the circumstances, call additional Board meetings.

-The Chairman of the Board, in consultation with the Chief Executive Officer (if not also the Chairman) will annually prepare a master agenda.
-The master agenda will set forth a general agenda of items to be considered by the Board at each of its specified meetings during the year (to the extent this can be foreseen) and will be provided to the entire Board.
-Thereafter, the Chairman of the Board will establish the agenda for each Board meeting, with each Director being free to suggest items for inclusion on the agenda as well as raise at any Board meeting subjects that are not specifically on the agenda for that meeting.
+The Chairman of the Board, in consultation with the Chief Executive Officer (if not also the Chairman) annually prepares a meeting agenda planner.
+The planner sets forth a general agenda of items to be considered by the Board at each of its specified meetings during the year (to the extent this can be foreseen) and is provided to the entire Board.
+Thereafter, the Chairman of the Board, in consultation with the Chief Executive Officer (or with the lead Director, if any) and Corporate Secretary, establishes the agenda for each Board meeting, with each Director being free to suggest items for inclusion on the agenda as well as raise at any Board meeting subjects that are not specifically on the agenda for that meeting.

 27. Meeting Materials

-Meeting materials, including presentations on specific subjects, will be sent to the Directors in advance, except where the subject matter is too sensitive to be put on paper or the underlying information to be included in the materials is not otherwise available in advance of the meeting.
+Meeting materials, including presentations on specific subjects, are distributed to the Directors in advance, except where the subject matter is too sensitive to be documented or the underlying information to be included in the materials is not otherwise available in advance of the meeting.
 The meeting materials should be as brief as possible while still providing the necessary information.
-Where feasible, the materials will be mailed one week in advance, so as to give the Directors a weekend over which to review the materials.
+Where feasible, the materials are securely distributed one week in advance, so as to give the Directors sufficient time to review the materials.

 28. Attendance of Non-Directors at Meetings

-Non-Directors will attend each meeting at the invitation of the Chairman of the Board.
-It is anticipated that the Chief Financial Officer and the Secretary of the Company will attend each meeting, except for that portion of the meeting held in executive session.
-The Board encourages the Chief Executive Officer to bring managers into Board meetings who can provide additional insight into items being discussed or who have future potential that the Chief Executive Officer believes should be given exposure to the Board.
+It is anticipated that the Chief Financial Officer and the Secretary of the Company attend each meeting.
+The Board also encourages the Chief Executive Officer to bring managers into Board meetings who can provide additional insight into items being discussed or who have potential that the Chief Executive Officer believes should be given exposure to the Board.

 29. Board Access to Senior Management and Information

 Directors have full and free access to the Company's management and external advisors, and the Board meets regularly with senior management.
 Any meetings or contacts that a Director wishes to initiate may be arranged through the Chief Executive Officer or the Secretary or directly by the Director.
-The Directors will use their judgment to ensure that any such contact is not disruptive to the Company's business operations and will, to the extent not inappropriate, copy the Chief Executive Officer on any written communications between a Director and an officer or employee of the Company.
+Directors use their judgment to ensure that any such contact is not disruptive to the Company's business operations and will, to the extent not inappropriate, inform the Chief Executive Officer of any communications between a Director and an officer or employee of the Company.